Mah-En/Shover-World-Custom-Reinforcement-Learning-Environment-with-Interactive-GUI/README.md

 If you use this environment in academic work or reports, you can cite it based on:

-> Mahla Entezari, *Shover World – Millstone 1 – Environment and GUI*, Artificial Intelligence course, Shahid Beheshti University, Fall 2025.
+> *Shover World – Millstone 1 – Environment and GUI*, Artificial Intelligence course, Shahid Beheshti University, Fall 2025.

 ---